KCaldeira/coin_bgc/CONTINUATION.md

 - **Parameter display**: Parameter boxes positioned in lower left corner for better visibility
 - **Code cleanup**: Removed unused sensitivity analysis functions
 - **Import organization**: All imports properly organized at top of files
+- **Centralized bounds**: Simplified JSON structure with single bounds dictionary (August 2025)

+## LATEST IMPROVEMENT: Centralized Bounds Architecture ✅ (August 2025)

+### Problem Solved
+The original JSON structure had repetitive hardcoded bounds on each optimization step, making maintenance difficult and prone to inconsistencies.

+### Solution Implemented ✅
+**Centralized Bounds Dictionary**: Created a single `bounds` section in the JSON configuration that defines [low, high] ranges for all optimization parameters once.

+#### Key Changes:
+1. **Single Bounds Definition**: All parameter bounds defined once at the top level
+2. **Simplified Step Structure**: Replaced complex knowns/unknowns dictionaries with:
+   - `parameters`: Dictionary containing all parameter values/sources
+   - `knowns`: Simple list of parameter names to hold fixed
+   - `unknowns`: Simple list of parameter names to optimize
+3. **Starting Values**: Initial optimization values specified directly in the parameters dictionary
+4. **Parser Updates**: Modified workflow configuration parser to handle new structure and use centralized bounds

+#### Benefits Realized:
+- **DRY Principle**: Bounds defined once, used consistently across all steps
+- **Easier Maintenance**: Change bounds in one place affects all optimization steps
+- **Cleaner JSON**: Much simpler and more readable workflow definitions
+- **Less Error-Prone**: No risk of inconsistent bounds between steps
+- **Better Separation**: Clear distinction between bounds (constraints) and starting values (initialization)

+#### Files Updated:
+- `workflow_schema_example.json`: Converted to new centralized bounds format
+- `workflow_config.py`: Updated parser to handle new structure
+- `coin_bgc.py`: Modified optimization step execution to use centralized bounds
+- `main.py`: Updated to pass bounds through call chain

+### Status: ✅ COMPLETED AND TESTED
+The centralized bounds system is fully operational and has been tested successfully with the standard 6-step optimization pipeline.

 ## MAJOR ENHANCEMENT COMPLETED: JSON-Based Flexible Workflow System ✅